 Any meeting of area G.S.R.s and the Area Committee is an assembly.
 The Area Assembly is the mainspring of the Conference structure – the democratic voice of the movement expressing itself.
 Assemblies are the responsibility of the Area Committee, and are conducted by its Chairperson.

 The Delegate, Secretary and Treasurer also give reports to the Assembly.
-Reports are also given to the Assembly by committee chairpersons.
+Reports are also given to the Assembly by Committee chairpersons.
 Old Business and New Business follow this.
 Topics are the result of items brought forward by the Area Committee and/or the G.S.R.s.
 Discussion is held and, where necessary, items are voted upon.
 This is when any member may address the Assembly on any A.A. topic.